eloqdata/eloq-website/website/eloqkv/list/LINDEX.md

 # LINDEX

-Retrieves the element at index `index` in the list stored at `key`.
-If the index is out of bounds, `nil` is returned.
+Returns the element at index `index` in the list stored at `key`.
+Negative indices are supported, with -1 being the last element of the list, -2 the penultimate, and so forth.
+When the value at `key` is not a list, an error is returned.

 ## Syntax